 Please note that the order of these do not represent my preferences in any way – if you need help deciding, there is always my consultation service.

-I’ve now turned this into a permanent page on my site, due to the requests of several people, so you can now find the page here (or click the page at the top). ^___^
+I’ve now turned this into a permanent page on my site, due to the requests of several people, so you can now find the page here. ^___^

 I just want to put it out there that I really appreciate each and every one of you. <3 The friends that I’ve made online these past couple years have been more supportive than many of my “proximal” friends at times, and I often feel like the luckiest girl in the world.
 It’s kind of funny how there can be a flux in mentality among people who’ve never met or talked to one another – but this week I’ve received several messages essentially saying “You’re famous!”